lockss/lockss-rtd-manual/docs/troubleshooting/ufw.rst

 .. tip::

-   If your system did not initially use :program:`ufw` at the time K3s was installed, but later does (for example because :program:`ufw` becomes enabled), run this command in the ``lockss`` user's :file:`lockss-installer` directory as a privileged user who can become root via :program:`sudo` [#fnprivileged]_:
+   If your system did not initially use :program:`ufw` at the time K3s was installed, but later does (for example because :program:`ufw` becomes enabled), run this command (which is relative to the :ref:`lockss-installer-directory`) as a privileged user who can become ``root`` via :program:`sudo` [#fnprivileged]_:

    .. code-block:: shell

       scripts/install-lockss --configure-ufw

-   This will run only the :ref:`configuring-ufw` portion of the :doc:`/installing/running` section.
+   This will run only the :ref:`configuring-ufw` phase of :program:`install-lockss`.

 ----

 .. rubric:: Footnotes

+.. [#fnk3ssubnets]

+   By default, K3s' pod subnet is 10.42.0.0/16 and service subnet is 10.43.0.0/16.

 .. [#fnreference]